Kingdom of the Planet of the Apes: Plot

-Many generations after Caesar's death, (Note: As depicted in War for the Planet of the Apes (2017).
-The film does not specify the number of years, but it is reported to be about 300 years after Caesar's death.) apes have become the dominant species on Earth, establishing numerous clans, while the surviving humans have become feral.
-Noa, a young chimpanzee hunter from a falconry-practicing clan, prepares for a coming-of-age ceremony by collecting wild eagle eggs with his friends Anaya and Soona.
-However, a human scavenger follows Noa home and inadvertently cracks his egg during a scuffle before fleeing.
-While searching for a replacement egg, Noa encounters a group of ape raiders using electric weapons.
+Generations after Caesar's death, (Note: As depicted in War for the Planet of the Apes (2017)) apes have become the dominant species on Earth, while surviving humans have become feral.

+Noa, a young chimpanzee from a falconry-practicing clan, prepares for a coming-of-age ceremony by collecting eagle eggs with his friends, Anaya and Soona.
+A human scavenger follows Noa home and inadvertently cracks his egg during a scuffle, before fleeing.
+While searching for a replacement egg, Noa encounters ape raiders with electric staffs.
 While Noa hides from them, the apes follow his horse back to his clan.
 Noa hurries home to find his village burning; the gorilla general Sylva kills Noa's father, Koro, before dropping Noa from a high platform.

 Noa awakens to find that his clan has been abducted.
 He buries Koro and sets out to rescue his clan.
-Noa is joined by Raka, an orangutan who tells Noa about Caesar's teachings.
-The apes notice the human scavenger is following them; Raka offers her food and a blanket, naming her Nova.
-When the trio encounters a group of feral humans with a herd of zebras, Sylva's raiders suddenly attack them.
-Noa and Raka rescue Nova, who, to their surprise, is intelligent and can speak.
+Noa is joined by Raka, an orangutan, who tells Noa about Caesar.
+The apes notice the human scavenger is following them and Raka offers her food and a blanket, naming her Nova.
+When the trio encounters feral humans with zebras, Sylva's raiders attack them.
+Noa and Raka rescue Nova, who to their surprise, is intelligent and can speak.
 She reveals that her name is Mae and that the raiders took Noa's clan to a beachfront settlement outside an old human vault.
-As they cross a bridge on their way to the settlement, they are ambushed by Sylva.
-In the ensuing fight, Raka saves Mae from drowning but is swept away by the rapids.
+As they cross a bridge, they are ambushed by Sylva.
+In the ensuing fight, Raka saves Mae from drowning, but is swept away by the rapids.
 Noa and Mae are captured and taken to the apes' settlement.